1. Get To Know Us Better

 Are you sure I can enter my bank card information online?

 Most certainly.
-Our online reservation system is operated by an SSL-encrypted server that guarantees all your information is secure and our payment getaway is operated by Payfort, the leading payment provider in the Middle East.
+Our online reservation system is operated by an SSL-encrypted server that guarantees all your information is secure and our payment getaway is operated by Payfort/Amazon Payment Services, the leading payment provider in the Middle East.

 I would like to cancel my reservation.
 What is your cancellation policy?

 Our Family Members range between one to 15 rooms.
 A cancellation can be up to 100% of a Member’s revenue for one night, which is why we follow a strict cancellation policy that does not compromise our Family Member’s sustainability and viability.

 I would like to modify my reservation.
 What are the conditions for me to do this?

-We try our best to favorably meet any modification requests; however, our services are limited by certain considerations.
+We try our best to favourably meet any modification requests; however, our services are limited by certain considerations.
 Late modifications, especially during peak seasons, are not possible.
 If you wish to modify your reservation, please contact us.

 Are there any additional or hidden fees?

 None!
 Contrary to many online platforms, the rate you find on L’Hôte Libanais’s pages is the one you pay.
 We do not charge a service fee or a supplementary fee for breakfast, which is always included.
 Taxes, when applicable, are also included in the listed prices.
 Simply put: the price you see is the price you pay.

 3. Safety, traditions and customs